 What is a Registrant Identification Number (RIN)?

-Just as your personal driver’s license number tracks your personal vehicle ownership and history, the RIN tracks vehicles owned by a corporation, partnership, or sole proprietorship.
+Just as your personal driver’s license tracks your personal vehicle history, the RIN tracks vehicles owned by a corporation, partnership, or sole proprietorship.

 Key Features of a RIN

-• It is Reusable: You do not need a new RIN for every car you buy.
-Once your business has been assigned a RIN, you can use that same number to register an unlimited number of vehicles under the business name.
+- It is Reusable: You do not need a new number for every car you buy.
+Once your business has been assigned a RIN, you can use that same number to register an unlimited number of vehicles.

 When is a RIN Required?

-The requirement for a RIN is strict and applies to almost all business entities.
-Every business must have a RIN before registering a motor vehicle with the MTO.
+The requirement for a RIN is strict.
+Every business must have one before registering a motor vehicle with the MTO.

 You specifically need a RIN if: